sidana21/bezsido/replit.md

-# WhatsApp Clone
+# BizChat

 ## Overview

-A full-stack WhatsApp-style messaging application built with React, TypeScript, and Express.
-The application features real-time chat functionality with a modern, responsive UI that closely mimics WhatsApp's design and user experience.
-It supports individual and group chats, message status tracking (sent, delivered, read), and includes Arabic language support.
+A full-stack business messaging application built with React, TypeScript, and Express.
+BizChat combines messaging functionality with commerce features, providing a modern, responsive UI for business communication and trade.
+The application supports individual and group chats, stories/status updates for product promotion, message status tracking (sent, delivered, read), and includes Arabic language support for Middle Eastern markets.

 ## User Preferences